 Does Google Report Illegal Searches?

 It is a popular internet rumor that you can find out if someone has done illegal activities through Google.
-This rumor actually started with a post on hacker forums.
-Apparently, one of the members of the hacking group got fed up with Google and reported a Google employee for illegal search practices.
+This rumor started with a post on hacker forums.
+One of the hacking group members got fed up with Google and reported a Google employee for illegal search practices.

 No. Google doesn’t report unlawful acts by private individuals.
-What they actually do is to try to avoid the look of such content appearing on Google results.
-For instance, they might, though, enquire as to your internet search history from Google.
+What they do is to try to avoid the look of such content appearing on Google results.
+For instance, though, they might inquire about your internet search history from Google.

 Google does report some instances when it has been unable to find anything.
-One such instance is if you conduct an adult internet search and are specifically looking for child pornography.
-Google will never identify any particular website by this term even if it were to appear in its results.
-However, it may report your searches to the relevant authorities if it is able to identify the site.
+One such instance is if you conduct an adult internet search and specifically look for child pornography.
+Google will never identify any particular website by this term, even if it appears in its results.
+However, it may report your searches to the relevant authorities to identify the site.
 In some cases, Google does report illegal internet searches.

 Some people believe that Google deliberately tries to fool people into thinking that they are using legitimate search results when they are not.
 Google does not give people any reason to believe otherwise.
-Google does not give the police any reason to suspect you of criminal activities, and neither does it make it easy for the police to get details of your own internet activities.
+Google does not give the police any reason to suspect you of criminal activities.
+Neither does it make it easy for the police to get details of your internet activities.
 The best way for Google to say that it is not breaking any laws is that it does not break any laws by listing your searches in its results.

 Another common myth is that Google Chrome can be tracked.
-Google Chrome has many different web browsers available and all of them have the capability to track users.
+Google Chrome has many different web browsers available, and all of them can track users.
 Google Chrome does use a tracking mechanism that works by sending information back to Google servers.
-These web trackers are small and Google does not have the financial resources to constantly monitor the activity of every individual web browser.
+These web trackers are small, and Google does not have the financial resources to monitor every individual web browser’s activity constantly.
 The tracking mechanism that works within Google Chrome does log information about web pages you view and the type of hardware and software you use to access the internet.
-This log information is not used by Google nor does it report to the government.
+Google does not use this log information or report it to the government.